z0mbiesrock/Diamond-Ore/README.md

 Surge Pyra-Forge - Create surge alloy from scrap using pyratite as a catalyst.

 Industrial Diamond Synthesizer - A larger and more efficient diamond synthesizer.

+Blast Furnace - A larger kiln that is slower, but more efficient and has a large output.

+Cryofluid Centrifuge - Larger more efficient cryofluid mixer.

 Omni Drill - A huge power-hungry drill.